kennylugo/OSXRubberDucky/README.md

 Note: In a pinch a coworker might be able to substitute for the duck, however, it is often prefered to confide mistakes to the duck instead of your coworker.

-Original Credit: ~Andy from lists.ethernal.org
+Original Credits: ~Andy from lists.ethernal.org

 #FAQ